Campbell Camels take on the Elon Phoenix, seek 5th straight win

 Elon, North Carolina; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Campbell aims to keep its four-game win streak alive when the Camels take on Elon.
+BOTTOM LINE: Campbell will try to continue its four-game win streak with a victory over Elon.

 The Phoenix have gone 7-3 in home games.
-Elon is eighth in the CAA scoring 60.0 points while shooting 37.8% from the field.
+Elon has a 4-0 record in one-possession games.

-The Camels are 7-4 in CAA play.
-Campbell averages 65.0 points while outscoring opponents by 5.6 points per game.
+The Camels are 7-4 against CAA opponents.
+Campbell has a 0-1 record in games decided by less than 4 points.

-Elon scores 60.0 points per game, 0.6 more points than the 59.4 Campbell gives up.
-Campbell averages 6.5 made 3-pointers per game this season, 1.2 more made shots on average than the 5.3 per game Elon gives up.
+Elon is shooting 37.8% from the field this season, 1.3 percentage points lower than the 39.1% Campbell allows to opponents.
+Campbell averages 65.0 points per game, 3.0 more than the 62.0 Elon allows.

+The Phoenix and Camels square off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Laila Anderson averages 0.8 made 3-pointers per game for the Phoenix, scoring 8.7 points while shooting 23.9% from beyond the arc.
-Jayda Angel is shooting 35.9% and averaging 11.3 points over the last 10 games.
+TOP PERFORMERS: Jayda Angel averages 0.8 made 3-pointers per game for the Phoenix, scoring 10.3 points while shooting 25.0% from beyond the arc.
+Raven Preston is shooting 36.5% and averaging 10.9 points over the last 10 games.

 LAST 10 GAMES: Phoenix: 7-3, averaging 58.6 points, 35.2 rebounds, 11.8 assists, 8.4 steals and 4.0 blocks per game while shooting 37.7% from the field.
 Their opponents have averaged 57.0 points per game.